 The protective provisions will be triggered if, prior to the expiration date of the warrants, the Company issues additional shares of common stock without consideration or for a consideration per share less than the exercise price of the warrants in effect immediately prior to such issue.
-In the event such an issuance occurs, the exercise price of the warrants will be reduced to a price (calculated to the nearest cent) determined by multiplying the exercise price by a fraction, (A) the numerator of which is (1) the number of shares of common stock outstanding immediately prior to such issue plus (2) the number of shares of common stock which the aggregate consideration received or to be received by the Company for the total number of additional shares of common stock so issued would purchase at the exercise price; and (B) the denominator of which is the number of shares of common stock outstanding immediately prior to such issue plus the number of such additional shares of common stock so issued.
+In the event such an issuance occurs, the exercise price of the warrants will be reduced to a price (calculated to the nearest cent) determined by multiplying the exercise price by a fraction, (A) the numerator of which is (1) the number of shares of common stock outstanding immediately prior to such issue plus (2) the number of shares of common stock which the aggregate consideration received or to be received by the Company for the total number of additional shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is the number of shares of common stock outstanding immediately prior to such is use plus the number of such additional shares of common stock so issued.